rhettparkinson/jekyll-unique-id-validator/README.md

 ### License

-This project is open source and available under the (MIT License)[https://chat.openai.com/c/LICENSE.md].
+This project is open source and available under the [MIT License](https://chat.openai.com/c/LICENSE.md).